AEW Dark: Elevation

-AEW Dark: Elevation, also known as Dark: Elevation or simply Elevation, is an American professional wrestling streaming television program produced by the American promotion All Elite Wrestling (AEW).
-New episodes are uploaded every Monday night at 7 p.m.
-Eastern Time on AEW's YouTube channel.
-The program is a spinoff of Dark that features matches taped before and after the preceding episode of AEW's flagship program, Dynamite, with a focus on up and rising talent on the AEW roster, as well as wrestlers from the independent circuit.
+AEW Dark: Elevation, also known as Dark: Elevation or simply Elevation, is an American professional wrestling streaming television program that was produced by the American promotion All Elite Wrestling (AEW), running from March 15, 2021, to April 24, 2023, on AEW's YouTube channel.
+The program was a spinoff of Dark that featured matches taped before and after the preceding episode of AEW's flagship program, Dynamite, with a focus on up and rising talent on the AEW roster, as well as wrestlers from the independent circuit.
+Both Dark and Elevation were canceled due to the addition of AEW's television program, Collision.

 History

 On October 2, 2019, All Elite Wrestling's (AEW) flagship program, Dynamite, premiered on TNT.
 During the event, there were four dark matches, two before and two after the live broadcast.
 A program entitled Dark, which began airing on AEW's YouTube channel on Tuesday, October 8, would showcase these dark matches.
-Unlike the dark matches of other wrestling promotions, which generally do not affect storylines, the matches featured on Dark are part of AEW's storylines and count towards the wrestlers' match statistics.
+Unlike the dark matches of other wrestling promotions, which generally do not affect storylines, the matches featured on Dark were part of AEW's storylines and counted towards the wrestlers' match statistics.